Victorian flag redesign

 Navy blue

-Navy blue is the official state colour of Victoria, representing the state’s historical identity and its sporting heritage.
+Navy blue is the official state colour of Victoria, and asking with white, represents the state’s historical identity and its sporting heritage.

 History in name

-The navy eight-pointed star is a dual reference to the star found on the Eureka flag and the lower star of the traditional state badge, while the Tudor crown acknowledges the state's namesake, Queen Victoria.
+The navy eight-pointed star is a dual reference to the stars found on the Eureka flag and the lower star of the traditional state badge, while the Queen Victoria era St Edward's Crown acknowledges the state's namesake, Queen Victoria.

-The original design of the Southern Cross used in Victoria is retained signifying the link to history and heritage.
+The original design of the Southern Cross as used by Victoria is retained, signifying the link to history and heritage.

 Vice-regal standard